Power BI security white paper

 Power BI was built to provide industry-leading complete and hermetic protection for data.
 The product has earned the highest security classifications available in the industry, and today many national security agencies, financial institutions, and health care providers entrust it with their most sensitive information.

 It all starts with the foundation.
-After a rough period in the early 2000s, Microsoft made massive investments to address its security vulnerabilities, and in the following decades built a very strong security stack that goes as deep as the machine on-chip bios kernel and extends all the way up to end-user experiences.
+After a rough period in the early 2000s, Microsoft made massive investments to address its security vulnerabilities, and in the following decades built a strong security stack that goes as deep as the machine on-chip bios kernel and extends all the way up to end-user experiences.
 These deep investments continue, and today over 3,500 Microsoft engineers are engaged in building and enhancing Microsoft's security stack and proactively addressing the ever-shifting threat landscape.
 With billions of computers, trillions of logins, and countless zettabytes of information entrusted to Microsoft's protection, the company now possesses the most advanced security stack in the tech industry and is broadly viewed as the global leader in the fight against malicious actors.

-Power BI builds on this very strong foundation.
+Power BI builds on this strong foundation.
 It uses the same security stack that earned Azure the right to serve and protect the world's most sensitive data, and it integrates with the most advanced information protection and compliance tools of Microsoft 365.
 On top of these, it delivers security through multi-layered security measures, resulting in end-to-end protection designed to deal with the unique challenges of the cloud era.

 To provide an end-to-end solution for protecting sensitive assets, the product team needed to address challenging customer concerns on multiple simultaneous fronts: